1. The EB2 National Interest Waiver Application for Alien of Exceptional Ability or Advanced Degree Professional

 3) recommendation letters or reference letters: recommendation letters or reference letters can provide statements explaining the national benefits of the alien's work, and how the work has been implemented and has impact on different geographic regions

 You submitted evidence should show that your work will bring benefits to the United States and that the benefits are national in scope, and you should submit evidence that your contributions will impart national-level benefits.
 Also, you should establish that your ability to serve that national interest to substantially greater extent than the majority of others in the field.

-8. Analysis of the Third Prong Test for National Interest Waiver Petition - Waiving the Labor Certification Requirement Would Benefit the National Interests of the United States
+8. Analysis of the Third Prong Test for National Interest Waiver Petition - for Matter of NYSDOT and Matter of Dhanasar

 For an EB2 National Interest Waiver petition, you should establish that the national interest would not be served if you were required to obtain a labor certification for the proposed employment.
 You should submit any evidence to establish that the national interest would be affected if you were required to go through the labor certification process.
 You should demonstrate that it would be contrary to the national interest to potentially deprive the prospective employer of your service by making the position available to U.S. workers.

 The purpose of the labor certification process conducted by U.S. Department of Labor (DOL) is to protect the U.S. national interests by ensuring that the wages and working conditions of U.S. workers employed in the same field would not be adversely affected.
 Therefore, when deciding whether to approve a waiver of the labor certification requirement for an EB2 National Interest Waiver petition, USCIS will look at all of the submitted evidence to see whether the offered national benefits are so great that they outweigh the U.S. national interests inherent in the labor certification process.